gmanuel89/Spectral-Typer/README.md

 * **Low-intensity peak removal threshold method**: selects the method for base peak identification, according to which the low-intensity peak removal is performed for each spectrum evaluating the intensity of the base peak of that spectrum ("element-wise") or the base peak of the whole spectral dataset ("whole").

-* **Intensity tolerance percent**: defines the tolerance (in %) to be used in "signal intensity" comparison to define two intensity-matching signals (between the sample and the database entry)
+* **Intensity tolerance percent**: defines the tolerance (in %) to be used in "signal intensity" comparison to define two intensity-matching signals (between the sample and the reference entry)

-* **Choose similarity criteria**: defines the way in which the signal intensity comparison between sample spectra and database entry spectra should be performed ("Correlation", "Hierarchical Clustering Analysis - HCA", "Signal intensity", "Similarity index").
+* **Choose similarity criteria**: defines the way in which the signal intensity comparison between sample spectra and reference entry spectra should be performed ("Correlation", "Hierarchical Clustering Analysis - HCA", "Signal intensity", "Similarity index").
-    * **_Correlation_**: searches for a similar trend in the signal intensity between the sample and the database entry by computing the "Pearson's correlation" (estimating Pearson's rho) or the "Spearman's rank-order correlation" (estimating Spearman's rho).
+    * **_Correlation_**: searches for a similar trend in the signal intensity between the sample and the reference entry by computing the "Pearson's correlation" (estimating Pearson's rho) or the "Spearman's rank-order correlation" (estimating Spearman's rho).
-    * **_HCA_**: computes the spectral similarity by measuring the distance between the sample and the database entry.
+    * **_HCA_**: computes the spectral similarity by measuring the distance between the sample and the reference entry.
         * *Euclidean*: Usual distance between the two vectors (2-norm aka L2-norm : the square root of the sum of the differences squared between two samples (sqrt(sum((x_i - y_i)^2))).
         * *Maximum*: Maximum distance between two components of x and y (supremum norm).
         * *Manhattan*: Absolute distance between the two vectors (1-norm aka L-1 norm).
         * *Canberra*: The sum of the ratios between the absolute value of the sum and the absolute values of the differences between two vectors (sum(|x_i - y_i| / |x_i + y_i|)).
         * *Binary (asymmetric binary)*: The vectors are regarded as binary bits, so non-zero elements are ‘on’ and zero elements are ‘off’.
 The distance is the proportion of bits in which only one is on amongst those in which at least one is on.
         * *Minkowski*: The p-norm, the pth root of the sum of the pth powers of the differences of the components.
-    * **_Signal intensity_**: checks if the intensity of the common signals (between the sample and the database entry) is similar by evaluating the difference in terms of percentage of intensity (tolerance %).
-Two signals are identified as matching when their difference in intensity is within a certain tolerance percentage value.
+    * **_Signal intensity_**: checks if the intensity of the common signals (between the sample and the reference entry) is similar by evaluating the difference in terms of percentage of intensity (tolerance %).
+Two signals are identified as matching when their difference in intensity is within a certain tolerance percentage value. (|sample intensity - reference intensity| / reference intensity x 100)
         * *Fixed percentage*: The tolerance value is fixed for every signal across the analysis (defined by the user).
-        * *Peak-wise adjusted percentage*: The tolerance value is adjusted for each peak in the comparison between sample and database entry, the adjustment corresponding to the coefficient of variation of that signal intensity computed over replicates of the database entry and the sample.
-The signal is considered matched if the intervals constituted by the intensity value +/- the standard deviation both for the sample and the database entry overlap.
+        * *Peak-wise adjusted percentage*: The tolerance value is adjusted for each peak in the comparison between sample and reference entry, the adjustment corresponding to the coefficient of variation of that signal intensity computed over replicates of the reference entry and the sample.
+The signal is considered matched if the intervals constituted by the intensity value +/- the standard deviation both for the sample and the reference entry overlap.
-        * *Average coefficient of variation*: The tolerance value is adjusted for comparison between sample and database entry, the adjustment corresponding to the average coefficient of variation of signal intensities computed over replicates of the database entry.
+        * *Average coefficient of variation*: The tolerance value is adjusted for comparison between sample and reference entry, the adjustment corresponding to the average coefficient of variation of signal intensities computed over replicates of the reference entry.
-    * **_Similarity index_**: computes the similarity index between the sample and the database entry by employing signal intensities.
+    * **_Similarity index_**: computes the similarity index between the sample and the reference entry by employing signal intensities.
+It is calculated as the sum of the product between the sample signal intensity and the reference signal intensity divided by the square root of the sum of the sample signal intensity squared and the reference signal intensity squared (Monigatti F, Berndt P. "Algorithm for accurate similarity measurements of peptide mass fingerprints and its application".
+J Am Soc Mass Spectrom.
+2005 Jan;16(1):13-21.)

 * **Score threshold values**: defines the two values to be used to define the overall score of the spectral comparison ("YES", "NI", "NO").

 * **Allow parallelization**: enables the parallel computation (multi-CPU computation).

-* **Browse database folders...**: select the folder in which all the spectra to be used as "Database" are stored.
+* **Browse reference folders...**: select the folder in which all the spectra to be used as "Reference" are stored.

 * **Browse samples folders...**: select the folder in which all the spectra to be used as "Samples" are stored.